ratibus11/Ratibus11/RESUME.md

 > As web team's manager at OCI, I got Lucas in my team for 4 months.
 During this period, Lucas has worked as web developer and integrate quickly the team.
 >
-> His adapation capacity and his enthusiasm made him quicly operationnal and autonomous on projects I gave him.
+> His adaption capacity and his enthusiasm made him quickly operational and autonomous on projects I gave him.
 >
 > I particularly recommend him to you, he is an intelligent person we take pleasure to work with.
 >
 > <div align="right"><u><a href="https://www.linkedin.com/in/antonin-muller-ba920020/">Antonin Muller</a></u></div>
 > <div align="right"><em>My internship's manager,<br/>Web team's manager at OCI - Strasbourg</em></div>

-### <u>Fullstack developper</u>
+### <u>Fullstack developer</u>

 _Apr. to Jul.
 2021_\
 at [INSA Strasbourg](https://insa-strasbourg.fr/fr)/[iCube Laboratory](https://icube.unistra.fr) - Strasbourg, France